Fitness to dive: Fitness of recreational divers

-Standards for fitness to dive are specified by the diver certification agency which will issue certification to the diver after training.
-Some agencies consider assessment of fitness to dive as largely the responsibility of the individual diver, others require a registered medical practitioner to make an examination based on specified criteria.
-These criteria are generally common to certification agencies, and are based on the criteria for professional divers, though the standards may be relaxed.
+Standards for fitness to dive are specified by the diver certification agency that issues the certification following training.
+Some agencies place the responsibility for assessing fitness largely on the individual diver, while others require an examination by a registered medical practitioner based on specified criteria.
+These criteria are generally consistent across certification agencies and are adapted from standards for professional divers, though they may be somewhat relaxed for recreational diving.

 The purpose of establishing fitness to dive is to reduce risk of a range of diving related medical conditions associated with known or suspected pre-existing conditions, and is not generally an indication of the person's psychological suitability for diving and has no reference to their diving skills.

 A certification of fitness to dive is generally for a specified period, (usually a year or less), and may specify limitations or restrictions.

 In most cases, a statement or certificate of fitness to dive for recreational divers is only required during training courses.
 Ordinary recreational diving is at the diver's own risk.
 The medical literature, anecdotal evidence and small-scale surveys suggest that a significant part of the recreational scuba diving population may have chronic medical conditions that affect their fitness to dive according to the Recreational Scuba Training Council's guidelines, are aware of these, and continue to dive.
 It has not been established whether the risk associated with these conditions is clinically significant or whether repeated screening is necessary or desirable, or whether the risks traditionally associated with some contraindicated conditions are realistic.
 It is also not clear whether these conditions were generally present at initial screening but not known or disclosed, or whether they developed afterwards, and if so, whether in some cases they are consequences of diving injury.

 In rare cases, state or national legislation may require recreational divers to be examined by registered medical examiners of divers.
 In France, Norway, Portugal and Israel. recreational divers are required by regulation to be examined for medical fitness to dive.